ugiugi0823/DISN/README.md

 ## Setup

 First, download and set up the repo:
-Code has been tested on Cuda 11.8 but other versions should be fine.
+Code has been tested on CUDA 11.8, Python 3.10.14 but other versions should be fine.

 ```bash
 git clone https://github.com/ugiugi0823/DISN.git